Enforcement of the Anti-Money Laundering Act

 - Goods dealers

-- Providers of legal services (excluding lawyers) to the extent in which they act on behalf of or for the customer in business operations related to:
+Providers of legal services (excluding lawyers) are subject to supervision to the extent in which they act on behalf of or for the customer in business operations related to:

 - buying, selling, developing or planning properties or business units